 I was sadly underinformed about this topic until recently.
 I didn’t realize that it can be a serious issue that affects most or even all teeth in some cats, and it can cause complications including bone loss (in severe cases, the entire jaw) and even death.

 We recently took Kagetora to the vet because he had a runny nose, a goopy eye, and he was scratching his ears like crazy.
 I thought it was just allergies, but he stopped eating and started hiding.
 There are 3 things Kagetora lives for: food, cuddles, and sleep.
 When he started rejecting 2 of those, I knew it was something more serious than allergies.

 So we took him to the vet, and we found out that he does have allergies, but he also has extensive tooth resorption (Type 1).
 He lost several teeth that night when he fought off a coyote to save those kittens, and now it looks like he will lose most of his remaining teeth, which is not the norm.
-His case is severe, and it’s extremely expensive.
+His case is severe.

 Please share this post.
 There are other cats out there that are suffering, and even the most attentive pet caretaker can miss the signs of this insidious disease.
 Let’s do everything we can to raise awareness so that more cats get the help they need.

 Keep those fur babies close.
 We are their voice.